Construction Industry Licensing Board (CILB)

 - View CE Credits (log in to your personal account to view them)

 - How to report unlicensed activity – DBPR’s toll-free hotline 866-532-1440 or e-mail ULA@dbpr.state.fl.us (report is forwarded to local office / investigator).
-A list of regulation offices can be found at www.myfloridalicense.com/dbpr/reg/contact.html
+A tutorial on how to use the mobile phone app to report unlicensed activity can be found HERE.
+A list of regulation offices can be found at http://www.myfloridalicense.com/DBPR/division-of-regulation/contact-information/

 - State Contractors Exam Information